gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 ### -Profile
 Note: This parameter is required for the scanner from the unified labeling client.
 From version 2.7.0.0, we recommend using Cluster switch instead of Profile switch.

 Specifies the scanner profile name that contains the scanner configuration from the Azure Information Protection service.
 The scanner configuration database is updated to reflect the profile name that you specify.
-If you do not specify this parameter for the Azure Information Protection client (classic), the computer name is used as the profile name.
+If you do not specify this parameter for the Azure Information Protection classic client, the computer name is used as the profile name.

 ```yaml
 Type: String